-2.5 Describe the current status of SLOs in your program.
-Are SLOs being updated as necessary, are they being assessed yearly?
+- 2.5 Describe the current status of SLOs in your program.
+Are SLOs being updated as necessary?
+What is the planned assessment cycle (need to be assessed at least twice during the program review cycle)?
 Are assessment results driving course level planning?
 If deficiencies are noted, describe planned actions for change.
-Address how courses with multiple sections have been aligned so that a common tool is utilized to assess student learning outcomes; describe any steps taken to standardize measures.

-2.6 Review the course level SLOs completed by the program in the last year to ensure accuracy of information provided (core four, level of mastery, assessment tool, etc.).
-Note if any changes are needed.

-2.7 Describe any changes made to the program or courses that were a direct result of student learning outcomes assessments.
+Address how courses with multiple sections have been aligned so that a common tool is utilized to assess student learning outcomes; describe any steps taken to standardize measures. - 2.6 Review the course level SLOs completed by the program in the last year to ensure accuracy of information provided (core four, level of mastery, assessment tool, etc.).
+Note if any changes are needed. - 2.7 Describe any changes made to the program or courses that were a direct result of student learning outcomes assessments.